-NOTE - Units with 1/3HP and 1/2HP blower motors are equipped with three flexible legs and one shipping leg.
+Units with 1/2 and 3/4 hp blower motor are equipped with three flexible legs and one rigid leg.
+The rigid leg is equipped with a shipping bolt and a flat white plastic washer (rather than the rubber mounting grommet used with a flexible mounting leg).
 See figure 10.
-In some units with 1/3HP blower motor, the shipping leg is flexible with rubber mounting grommets similar to the other three mounting legs and require no modification.
-The rest of the units with 1/3HP and 1/2HP blower motors (these blower motor housings will be tagged) have a rigid shipping leg equipped with a shipping bolt and flat white plastic washer.
 The bolt and washer must be removed before the furnace is placed into operation.
 After the bolt and washer have been removed, the rigid leg will not touch the blower housing.